-The only problem is the retailer never notices.
+But this is a wholesale mistake because there’s a good chance the retailer will NEVER notice.
 We’re too busy buying from all the suppliers who took the “Here’s why investing in my work makes your customers happy and puts money in your till” approach.

 5. Ignore buying seasons.